Improve your sleep

 - Taking milk helps to sleep:

-If you feel hungry late in the night, take a cup of milk or light snack.
+If you feel hungry late at night, take a cup of milk or light snack.
 Milk contains acid L-Tryptophan, which helps sleep.

 - Caffeine, alcohol, or nicotine can be the cause of a headache: